Rock Bottom

 On cooling, it formed a massive bolt of igneous granite.

 Tectonic forces caused the super-continent to drift apart.
-During many millions of years, over the earth's surface - kind of present day Karooish?
-Anyway - water-borne sedimentary sand built up in layers.
+During many millions of years, over the earth's surface - (kind of present day Karooish?) - water-borne sedimentary sand built up in layers.
 Hardened into sandstone several kilometers thick, 8km, according to some estimates.

 Continental Pushback

-Later, as Antarctica, Australia and South America’s Falkland Plateau pushed back up against what we now call Africa, where the southern and western Cape currently is, the 8 km-thick sandstone-covered land buckled, folding concertina-like.
+Later, as Antarctica, Australia and South America’s Falkland Plateau drifted and pushed back up against what we now call Africa, where the southern and western Cape currently is, the 8 km-thick sandstone-covered land buckled, folding concertina-like, and a process of subduction, when one of the colliding continental parties slips beneath the other, lifting the opposing continent landmass.
 At the same time, some say, the bolt of granite anchored the sandstone-laden earth above it, forcing the land on either side to rise.
-An argument against this last theory is that this did not happen at other spots with granite under-girds.
+(Others counter this last theory, their thinking being is that this did not happen at other spots with granite under-girds, so why here?)

 Erosion_A5.svg_.png